AsmarMuqeet/QOIN/README.md

-# QUIN: Making Quantum Testing Noise Aware
+# QUIN: Making Quantum Software Testing Noise-Aware
 This repository contains the code necessary to reproduce the results of QUIN.

 # Installation